 - Operational security is the human involvement in the security of the construction site.
-The tasks personnel have responsibilities such as monitoring risk management, manned guarding, monitoring exit and entry points, securing tools and locking away equipment, and more.
+The crew has responsibilities for tasks such as monitoring risk management, manned guarding, monitoring exit and entry points, securing tools, locking away equipment, and more.

 - Technology can also serve as a security ally.
 Geofencing, for example, is a location-based service that uses Global Positioning System (GPS), Radio Frequency Identification (RFID), and cellular data or Wi-Fi to trigger pre-programmed actions when an RFID tag or mobile device enters or exits a virtual geographic-based boundary.
 Using this technology on trailers, heavy equipment, materials, and fleets will help recovery after any unsavory activity.

 The National Insurance Crime Bureau reports that the likelihood of recovering stolen equipment in the construction industry is less than 20%.
 For this reason, it’s critical to invest in tracking technology that helps prevent theft and trespassing, as well as locate stolen equipment.
 Investing in equipment tracking can be the first (and most critical) step in protecting your construction site and minimizing loss.